auth0/auth0-guardian.js/README.md

 ```

 #### enrollment.getAvailableAuthenticatorTypes()
-Returns an array of strings that represent the authentication types (that used to
+Returns an array of strings that represent the authenticator types (that used to
-be called methods) that canbe used for this enrollment in the current transaction
+be called methods) that can be used for this enrollment in the current transaction
 (the available types might change from transaction to transaction).
-They depends on
+They depend on
 the types supported by the enrollment and the methods currently allowed by the tenant.

 #### enrollment.getName()